Subpersonality

-Thereby, allegedly subpersonalities are able to perceive consciousness as something separate from themselves, as well as domestic image attached to these elements.
-Ken Wilber defined subpersonalities as "functional self-presentations that navigate particular psychosocial situations".
-For example, if a harsh critic responds with judgmental thoughts, anger, superior feelings, critical words, punitive action, and/or tense physiology when confronted with their own and/or others' fallibility, that is a subpersonality of the harsh critic kicking in to cope with the confrontation situation.

 Similarity with possible selves

 Subpersonalities are functionally similar to possible selves, a concept used in cognitive psychology.

 Possible selves are defined as psychological schema that represent multiple versions of the self.
 These include past and future selves, which together characterise thoughts and feelings, such as remorse, satisfaction, and doubt about the person we may have been previously, as well as hopes and worries about who we may become.

-Psychologist David Lester has reviewed the extensive literature on subpersonalities, possible selves, and subself theory.

 In psychotherapy

 Facilitating the identification and exploration of subpersonalities or possible selves is a strategy by which therapists seek to promote positive cognitive, emotional, and behavioural change in psychotherapy.

 Over the history of psychotherapy, many forms of therapy have worked with inner diversity generally, and representations or subpersonalities specifically.